ozdemirht/py_claude_prompt_eng/Readme.md

 PromptOutputGrader should evolve as the quality of prompts increases.
 Graders should also incorporate context_window to reflect cost attribute of prompt.
-Pareto-front will be a useful approach for comparison.
+[Pareto front](https://web.stanford.edu/group/sisl/k12/optimization/MO-unit5-pdfs/5.8Pareto.pdf) will be a useful approach for comparison.

 Anatomy of a Prompt